 - All applicants must be admitted to St. Louis Community College.

 - All applicants must complete the following requirements before completing a Radiologic

 Technology program application.

-- BIO:111 Introduction to Biology I or CHM:101 Fundamentals of Chemistry I with a grade of "C" or better within five calendar years of applying to the program.
+- BIO:111 Introduction to Biology I (or higher) or CHM:101 Fundamentals of Chemistry I (or higher) with a grade of "C" or better within five calendar years of applying to the program.

 - Minimum Math and Science cumulative GPA: 2.5 or higher on a 4.0 scale for all math and science courses completed at the 100-level or above.